amateur-writings/amateur-writings.github.io/_drafts/navigating-anxiety.md

 <font face="Inconsolata, monospace, sans-serif"><span style="font-size: 15.3px; white-space: pre-wrap; background-color: rgb(238, 238, 238);">&lt;a href="https://www.healthline.com/health/can-you-die-from-sleep-apnea"&gt; dying. &lt;/a&gt; </span></font>

-<font face="Inconsolata, monospace, sans-serif"><span style="font-size: 15.3px; white-space: pre-wrap; background-color: rgb(238, 238, 238);">​​​​​​​​​​​​​</span></font>
+<font face="Inconsolata, monospace, sans-serif"><span style="font-size: 15.3px; white-space: pre-wrap; background-color: rgb(238, 238, 238);">​​​​​​</span></font>

 We know we don't go about our day worrying about every little thing.
-However, some personal fears are bigger than others and might get in the way of how we choose to live our lives.&nbsp;
+However, some personal fears are bigger than others and might get in the way of how we choose to live our lives.
+When we are afraid of something, we might not do certain activities or go to certain places to avoid encountering our fears.
+For example, being scared of open waters stops one from having fun at the beach, being afraid of heartbreaks hinders one from forming healthy relationships with potential partners, constantly worrying about failure will deter one from achieving an ambitious goal.

-\- meditation&nbsp;
+When we let these fears take the wheel, our world inevitably shrinks.
+The things we could do, the places we ought to go and the people we meet will be even restricted.&nbsp;

+Like managing a business, we evaluate the risks.&nbsp;